10 min read

 💡 At Scalingo, we support both French and international organizations, and we’re here to help you navigate between these frameworks based on your specific regulatory requirements.

-6. Is HDS certification dependent on using a SecNumCloud region?
+5. Is HDS certification dependent on using a SecNumCloud region?

 HDS is a certification specific to the healthcare sector.
 It governs how health data must be hosted and ensures a high level of security, confidentiality, and GDPR compliance.
-However, it does not mandate the use of a SecNumCloud-certified provider.
+However, it does not mandate the use of a SecNumCloud-qualified provider.

 SecNumCloud, on the other hand, is a separate high-security label issued by ANSSI (France’s National Cybersecurity Agency).
 It applies to cloud service providers across all sectors and is designed to ensure maximum data sovereignty, particularly in the face of extraterritorial laws such as the US Cloud Act.